arqalite/fire-king-guide/src/combos/ulcanix/sacred/2-promethean-princess.md

 <div class="warning">

 This route does not care about [_Nibiru, the Primal Being_].
-While we summon 5 times, we want Promethean Princess in the GY anyway, so we just skip destroying her with High Kirin.
-Instead, to start the interruption sequence, we destroy the Ponix we just retrieved from the GY.
+While you do summon 5 times, you want Promethean Princess in the GY anyway, so you can just skip destroying her with High Kirin.
+Instead, to start the interruption sequence, destroy the Ponix you just retrieved from the GY.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.